 Such type of failure was among the most common, resulting from out-of-plane vibration of the walls.
 As the wall bends outward the intersecting perpendicular walls offer a restraint that relies on the tensile strength of masonry, which eventually cracks.
 The intersection of orthogonal walls is also characterized by shear stresses due to flange-web action that can further facilitate cracking.
 URM buildings lack the ductility and strength to withstand the lateral forces and ground motion generated by an earthquake.
 They tend to crack and disintegrate, increasing the risk of injury and fatalities for occupants.

 Damage at wall-to-roof connections

-Failure due to openings in wall
+Failure due to openings in the Wall

 They are not particularly serious unless the relative displacement across the cracks is large, in which case instability of the section of the wall above the opening becomes an issue.
 Masonry walls in URM buildings are prone to extensive cracking and damage due to the brittle nature of the materials.
 Cracks can compromise the structural integrity and allow water infiltration, leading to long-term degradation.